MoPatel30/Python-BTC-Halving-Twitter-Bot/README.md

+## Languages/Tools/Services used

+This bot was coded in python and the tweepy API and CMC (CoinMarketCap) API were used to enable its full features.

-## About
+## Notable Followers

 I've always had a passion for the bitcoin and blockchain space.
 I find it really fascinating and I figured why not use my coding skills to create something to help the crypto community on twitter.
 I certainly believe this brings high value to the people and it serves as a daily reminder that bitcoin is still not dead :).

-Notable Followers as of June 17th:
+Notable Followers as of July 1st:

 Michael Goldstein (https://twitter.com/bitstein) - Co-host of Noded Podcast, President of Nakamoto Institute, and Crypto Twitter OG.